Tips To Recession-Proof Your Investment Portfolio

 Once you have calculated your risk appetite, time horizon, and investment goals, only then go for asset allocation as it can be a tricky task.
 Doing so will prepare a cushion for your portfolio against market volatility or a sudden recession.

 Your asset allocation strategy should be so robust that market swings affecting your portfolio shouldn’t worry you.
 If you are worrying every time the market experiences volatility, it is high time for you to revise your asset allocation strategy keeping in line with your risk tolerance and time horizon.

 Portfolio diversification is one of the basic steps for recession proofing your investments.
 Having all your investments in limited stocks can adversely affect your portfolio as even the underperformance of a single stock can substantially reduce your portfolio value.
 Hence, ensuring that your investment portfolio is diversified across multiple asset classes like stocks, bonds, commodities, sectors, and geographies is a must.

 Maintain An Emergency Fund

 During a recession, the best shield for your investments is having an emergency fund.
-An ideal emergency fund should consist of expenses which can last from three to six months.
-This especially comes handy during emergencies like medical, educational, or in case of getting laid off.
-Having a three to a six-months emergency fund is beneficial for young investors, whereas investors who are nearing their retirement should have cash reserves for a decent living for a minimum of two years.
+An ideal emergency fund should consist of expenses that can last from three to six months.
+This especially comes in handy during emergencies like medical, educational, or in case of getting laid off.
+Having a three to six-months emergency fund is beneficial for young investors, whereas investors who are nearing their retirement should have cash reserves for a decent living for a minimum of two years.

 Above anything else. to achieve all the tips mentioned above, you need to remain calm and cool-headed to make any decision.
 Irrespective of how well you read the trends and patterns to remain ahead of a recession, it can still hit you out of the way.
 But getting panicked will not lead you anywhere, rather calm yourself and then think of a better strategy to fight against recession.